‘This is for you’: Elton John pays touching tribute to George Michael at Glastonbury

 John performed the song as part of his headline set on the Pyramid Stage on Sunday night (25 June).

-The 76-year-old introduced the song with a touching tribute to the late Michael.
+The 76-year-old introduced the song with a touching tribute to the late musician.
+Michael died aged 53 on 25 December 2016 from natural causes.

 Follow along with all Glastonbury-related updates at our live blog here...

-The singer-songwriter died aged 53 on 25 December 2016 from natural causes.
+In 1991, a version of the 1974 track that had been recorded live as a duet between John and Michael, reached No 1 in the UK.

-After introducing his band, John told the crowd: “It’s a very, very special day today and I wonder how I’m going to approach it.”
+After introducing his band members, John then told the crowd: “It’s a very, very special day today and I wonder how I’m going to approach it.”

 He continued: “George Michael, my friend, my inspiration.
 Today would have been his 60th birthday and so I want to dedicate this song to his memory.
 All of the music he left us with, which is so gorgeous.
 This is for you, George.”